Carol-Symbiomics/Pocillopora-verrucosa-genome/README.md

 # Pocillopora-verrucosa-genome
-Describes the scripts and codes to assemble the transcriptome and genome of Pocillopora verrucosa
+Describes the software code and scripts used to assemble the transcriptome and genome of Pocillopora verrucosa